 PUBLIC NOTICE:

-Activity in a Federal Flood Risk Management Standard Designated Floodplain and Wetland
+Final Notice and Public Explanation of a Proposed Activity in a Federal Flood Risk Management Standard Designated Floodplain and Wetland

 Responsible Entity (RE): City of Centralia, Kansas

-Address: 517 4th Street Centralia, KS 66415
+Address: 517 4th Street, Centralia, KS 66415

 Phone: (785) 857-3764